godotengine/godot-docs/classes/class_animationtreeplayer.rst

 Sets the blend amount of a Blend2 node given its name and value.

-A Blend2 Node blends two animations with the amount between 0 and 1.
+A Blend2 node blends two animations (A and B) with the amount between 0 and 1.

-At 0, Output is input a.

-Towards 1, the influence of a gets lessened, the influence of b gets raised.

-At 1, Output is input b.
+At 0, output is input A. Towards 1, the influence of A gets lessened, the influence of B gets raised.
+At 1, output is input B.

 ----